xingyu-fu/xingyu-fu.github.io/index.md

+Thank you for visiting my page!

-I am a PhD candidate in Operations Management at the School of Business and Management (Department of ISOM), Hong Kong University of Science and Technology (HKUST).
+I am a PhD candidate in Operations Management at the School of Business and Management, Department of ISOM, the Hong Kong University of Science and Technology (HKUST).
+My research interests include:
+- sustainable operations (e.g., carbon emission policy)
+- platform operations
-- My research interests include socially responsible operations, environment-friendly operations and two-sided market.
+- socially responsible operations
-- The methods I use include mechanism design and convex analysis.
+The methods I use include
+- game theory, mechanism design

 ### Education
 - Ph.D., Operations Management, HKUST, 2020-2025 (expected).